 I don't know anything about it.
-I'm really just learing.
+I'm really just learning.
 Where do I begin?"

-Having been doing Waldorf for over four years, I have new and different ideas
+Having been doing Waldorf for over thirteen years, I have new and different ideas

 about how to go about it from the way I began; however, I am keeping my old curriculum on